Drag & Drop

-Drag and drop is a complex application level requirement.
-As such it's not possible for once component (the grid) to propose a drag and drop solution that is appropriate for all applications.
-For this reason if the application has drag and drop requirements, it's probably you will implement a custom Cell Renderer for the application specific dragging requirements.
+Drag and drop is a complex application-level requirement.
+As such, a component (the grid) can't propose a drag and drop solution that is appropriate for all applications.
+For this reason, if the application has drag and drop requirements, you would likely want to implement a custom Cell Renderer specifically for your needs.

-The example below shows a customer drag and drop cell renderer.
+The example below shows a custom drag and drop cell renderer.
 Note the following:

 - The dragging works similar to before, rows are dragged from the left grid to the right drop zone.

 - The grid does not provide the dragging.
 Instead, the example's cell renderer implements the drag logic.